influxdata/influxdb-client-csharp/Examples/README.md

 ## Others
 - [InvokableScripts.cs](InvokableScripts.cs) - How to use Invokable scripts Cloud API to create custom endpoints that query data
 - [ParametrizedQuery.cs](ParametrizedQuery.cs) - How to use parameterized Flux queries
+- [RecordRowExample.cs](RecordRowExample.cs) - How to use FluxRecord.Row (List) instead of FluxRecord.Values (Dictionary),
+in case of duplicity column names